Cigna (CI) Q1 2017 Results - Earnings Call Transcript

 Taken together with our innovative clinical programs and broad array of specialty health programs, we continue to deliver industry-leading medical cost trend which directly benefits our customers and clients and as such you, our shareholders.

 In addition to our proven partnerships with healthcare professionals, we are taking our alignment and collaborative approach to pharmaceutical companies.
-We have created seven such arrangements in the past two years that base reimbursement on the efficacy of the drug not just the consumption or volume of the drug.
+We have created seven such arrangements in the past two years that base reimbursement on the efficacy of the drug, not just the consumption or volume of the drug.
 Our leadership and innovation in the space was recently recognized by the Pharmacy Benefit Management Institute with their excellence award in recognition of Cigna's strategic efforts to change the reimbursement model with drug manufacturers from volume to value as well as our use of outcome-based contracts which link financial terms to measured improvements in our customers health and our use of insights to inform future affordability strategies.
 These accomplishments represent a clear source of sustainable value creation for our business going forward, and as such, shareholder value creation.

 Our engagement with communities where we operate further complements our strategic growth initiatives and local focus.
 Because health is so highly personal and highly local, we believe that taking steps to demonstrably improve the health of the communities we serve is critical to creating a more sustainable healthcare system which in turn creates a better environment.
 We actively use our individual engagement tools to decrease the health risks in the communities we serve.
 These tools include differentiated partnerships as well as our information and insights and broad clinical programs.
 For example, we're working with communities to address the U.S. opioid addiction issue.
 We started in early 2016 by convening diverse leaders from public and private sectors and local communities across the U.S. from D.C. to LA and from Chicago to Houston.
 And with these leaders we are taking action to stem addiction before it starts as well as address the needs for those who are addicted.